Need to know

 Check into a Luxury Garden Room, for doors that open out onto a quiet leafy patch and a small private seating area.
 Generously sized, these rooms have oak floors, a rolltop bath tub big enough for two and a large selection of books and intriguing knick-knacks – we love the vintage swimsuits displayed on the walls.
 It also has one of the hotel's famously packed minibars.
 The Deck Rooms are Hamptons-esque spaces with a very private terrace and stylish, shore-inspired decor.

-You’ll find the Beach Hut in the corner of the coastal garden; book in advance to indulge in treatments in this cosy pampering hideaway.
+You’ll find the one-room Beach Hut in the corner of the coastal garden; book in advance to indulge in treatments in the cosy treatment room of this pampering hideaway.
 Choose from a range of massage, facial and body scrub treatments, including the Karma De-Stress massage, Beach Bum Himalayan Salt Scrub, and the Skin Fuel facial; made-in-Britain ethical Wideye products are used in all treatments.

 Blue, white and taupe to blend in with your coastal surrounds; beach-proof shoes suited to a hilly ramble.